Cano and Eve's Default: The Real Story

 What Genesis Got Wrong

 The Urantia Book goes further than rereading.
-It records what actually happened.
-The Genesis story is a compressed, scrambled folk memory of a real event that occurred, in a real place, to two real people, about thirty-eight thousand years ago.
-The problem with the Genesis account is not only theological.
-It is historical.
-The fruit was not a fruit.
-The serpent was not a serpent.
-The fall was not a fall.
-And the woman at the center of the story was neither weak nor wicked.
+It records what actually happened, and a companion study traces the wider arc of why the Adamic mission defaulted across the whole planetary plan.
+The present article keeps its focus narrower, on the two people the Genesis serpent was made from.
+The first thing to understand is that the Genesis account fails on historical grounds before it fails on theological ones.
+The event was real.
+It happened in a real place, to two real people, about thirty-eight thousand years ago.
+But the fruit was not a fruit, the serpent was not a serpent, and the fall was not a fall.
+The woman at the center of the story was neither weak nor wicked.
 She was overworked, lonely, and trying with all her heart to do good faster than the plan allowed.

 Who Cano Actually Was

+That detail reframes everything.
 The Nodites were the descendants of the corporeal staff of Caligastia, the Planetary Prince whose rebellion had wrecked Urantia long before Adam and Eve arrived.
-By Eve's time the Nodites had been on Urantia for more than a hundred and fifty thousand years.
-They had intermarried, fragmented, and developed into many tribes.
-Some were hostile to the Adamic project.
-Many were not.
-The Nodites near the Garden were among the friendliest peoples on the planet, and Cano was their spiritual leader.
+By Eve's time they had been on the planet for more than a hundred and fifty thousand years, intermarrying, fragmenting, and developing into many tribes.
+Some were hostile to the Adamic project; many were not.
+The Nodites near the Garden were among the friendliest peoples on the planet, and Cano was their spiritual head.
+When the revelator describes the man Eve actually met, the portrait is admiring rather than damning:

 "The fateful meeting occurred during the twilight hours of the autumn evening, not far from the home of Adam.
 Eve had never before met the beautiful and enthusiastic Cano, and he was a magnificent specimen of the survival of the superior physique and outstanding intellect of his remote progenitors of the Prince's staff.
 And Cano also thoroughly believed in the righteousness of the Serapatatia project.
 (Outside of the Garden, multiple mating was a common practice.)"
 (75:3.8)

-Read that carefully.
-Cano was beautiful.
-He was enthusiastic.
+Every clause here cuts against the serpent.
+Cano was beautiful and enthusiastic.
 He carried in his bloodline some of the rarest biological inheritance left on the planet, the residual quality of the Prince's staff filtered through a hundred and fifty millennia.
-He was, in Nodite culture, an honorable man making an honorable proposal in a cultural context where multiple mating was ordinary.
-He was not a snake.
-He was not a deceiver in the malicious sense.
-He was a sincere religious leader, in love with the Adamic vision, who believed that what he was proposing would help save the world.
+In Nodite culture he was an honorable man making an honorable proposal in a context where multiple mating was ordinary rather than scandalous.
+He was not a deceiver in any malicious sense.
+He was a religious leader in love with the Adamic vision who believed that what he proposed would help save the world.
+The single load-bearing fact, the one the whole episode turns on, is that Cano "thoroughly believed in the righteousness of the Serapatatia project."
+He thought he was doing right.
+So did Eve.
+The tragedy is not that a villain corrupted a saint.
+It is that two sincere people agreed.

 What Serapatatia Was Trying to Do